 Rathtrevor Beach

-Raft Cove PP: This remote and rustic 787-hectare park near Cape Scott offers visitors a gorgeous sandy bay and wilderness camping on the beach.
+Raft Cove PP. This remote and rustic 787-hectare park is found near Cape Scott.
+The area offers visitors a gorgeous sandy bay and wilderness camping on the beach.

-Rebecca Spit PMP: This popular 177-hectare day-use park on Quadra Island is used for beach exploration, walking trails, kayaking, swimming and picnicking.
+Rebecca Spit PMP is a popular 177-hectare day-use park on Quadra Island.
+It’s used for beach exploration, walking trails, kayaking, swimming and picnicking.

-Roberts Memorial PP: Located in Yellowpoint, this 14-hectare day-use park features a 1 km trail through a mature forest to a unique sandstone shoreline.
+Roberts Memorial PP is located in Yellowpoint.
+This 14-hectare day-use park features a 1 km trail through a mature forest to a unique sandstone shoreline.

-Rosewall Creek PP: This 54-hectare park near Qualicum Beach protects an important area for wintering waterfowl.
+Rosewall Creek PP. This 54-hectare park near Qualicum Beach is an important area for wintering waterfowl.
 It also provides access to beautiful Rosewall Creek Falls.

-Ruckle PP: This 529-hectare park on Salt Spring Island is said to be one of the most beautiful parks in the southern Gulf Islands.
+Ruckle PP is a 529-hectare park on Salt Spring Island.
+It’s said to be one of the most beautiful parks in the southern Gulf Islands.
 The park offers vehicle-accessible and tent camping sites and many nature activity opportunities.

 Boat Access Only Parks